poifuture/markdown-styler-for-word/MarkdownStyle/README.md

 # Known Issues

+## Inline Style

+Sometimes the inline style suddenly apply to the entire paragraph, this is a [bug](https://github.com/OfficeDev/office-js/issues/586) in Word Online.
+The workaround is not to remark the end of file.

 ## Whitespcaces

 As every web UI developer knows, a normal space (0x20) is different from a display space (0xA0, also known as &nbsp;).
 As a workaround, this Add-in will replace all nbsp to space before processing, and put nbsp back in document.
 It works fine for most cases, however, in rare scenarios, you will get nbsp in your clipboard.
-So becareful.
+So be careful.

-## Inline Style

-Sometimes the inline style suddenly apply to the entire paragraph, this is a [bug](https://github.com/OfficeDev/office-js/issues/586) in Word Online.
-The workaround is not to remark the end of file.

 ## MS Word doesn't have a vim plugin